reyakakkarug23-hue/Brain_Tumor_Detection_Using_Neural_Networks/README.md

 * Improve accuracy using transfer learning (ResNet, EfficientNet)
 * Deploy as a web application
 * Extend to segmentation-based tumor localization

-This project is for **educational and research purpos